EDP Applied Plus Courses

 EDP A+ consists of a suite of targeted five- to eight-week online courses that build on the EDP concepts.
 Each EDP A+ course is led by certified EDP facilitators that provide tailored support.
 The focus on applied learning transforms knowledge to practice and ensures positive impact in schools.
 EDP A+ provides continuous improvement for school leaders and the schools they lead.

 Why it Works

 EDP A+ prepares school leaders to be effective agents of change with a shared belief in building a collaborative and professional culture for leaders, teachers and students, thus allowing for improvement and growth for all within schools and districts.
 It provides the opportunity to solidify learning with practice and performance, promotes interactive learning, and offers training in real-world topics that can have an immediate impact on the work school leaders do every day.

-EDP A+ participants are supported through ongoing access to NISL’s online app, with access to the EDP curriculum, research on effective schools and school systems, and diagnostic tools to help with school redesign efforts.
+EDP A+ participants are supported through ongoing access to NISL’s online app, with access to the Executive Development Program curriculum, research on effective schools and school systems, and diagnostic tools to help with school redesign efforts.
 The app also supports collaboration and peer-to-peer support, including conferencing for interactive engagement during the implementation assistance and easy connection with cohort members and the wider EDP community.
-There are also periodic face-to-face gatherings of participants to share progress.

 Courses are being developed under three topic areas aligned with the NISL Wheel: High-Performance Organization and Management (HPOM), High-Quality Aligned Instructional Systems (AIS), and High-Quality Teachers and Teaching (HQTT).
 Participants may build their expertise within and across these core areas.
 Districts may choose dates between March 1 and June 7, 2019 for each cohort.